darinz/ML/02_generative_learning/01_gda.md

 3. **Geometric intuition:** Easy to visualize and understand
 4. **Maximum entropy:** Among all distributions with given mean and covariance, the normal has maximum entropy

+**Real-world justification:** Many natural phenomena follow approximately normal distributions due to the central limit theorem.
+When multiple independent factors influence a measurement, the result often tends toward normality.

 Here are some examples of what the density of a Gaussian distribution looks like:

 <img src="./img/gaussian_distribution_1.png" width="700px" />

 The left-most figure shows a Gaussian with mean zero (that is, the 2x1 zero-vector) and covariance matrix $\Sigma = I$ (the 2x2 identity matrix).
 A Gaussian with zero mean and identity covariance is also called the **standard normal distribution**.
 The middle figure shows the density of a Gaussian with zero mean and $\Sigma = 0.6I$; and the rightmost figure shows one with $\Sigma = 2I$.
 We see that as $\Sigma$ becomes larger, the Gaussian becomes more "spread-out," and as it becomes smaller, the distribution becomes more "compressed."

+**The visual insight:** The covariance matrix acts like a "stretching" or "compression" factor.
+Larger eigenvalues mean more spread in that direction, smaller eigenvalues mean less spread.

 Let's look at some more examples.